Everything the cruise lines don’t want you to know . . .

 - Numerous cases involving serious injury and death of passengers and crew members aboard Carnival, Celebrity, Costa, Norwegian, Oceania, Princess and Royal Caribbean cruise ships.

 Jim attended Duke University and graduated cum laude in 1980.
 He attended Tulane University School of Law, graduating in 1983 after taking Tulane’s internationally renowned admiralty curriculum.
-Jim is married to Lisa O’Neill who he met while they were undergraduates in college thirty years ago.
+Jim is married to Lisa O’Neill who he met while they were undergraduates in college forty years ago.
 Jim and Lisa are also law partners.

 Lisa is also a Duke cum laude graduate, and attended the University of Florida School of Law in Gainesville, Florida.
 She served on Law Review as the Senior Articles Editor, won the prestigious Gertrude Brick Award, and graduated cum laude.
 Jim and Lisa work on all cases together.